stemey/dojo-generate-form/README.md

 INSTALLATION
 ------------

 this project is organized like most dojo libraries.
-If your project is based on the dojo boilerplate layout you can integrate it by adding it as a git submodule parallel to dojo, dijit, dojox and  util.
+If your project is based on the dojo boilerplate layout you can integrate it by adding it as a git submodule named "gform" (not dojo-generate-form) parallel to dojo, dijit, dojox and  util.